List of characters in mythology novels by Rick Riordan: Grover Underwood

 Grover Underwood is a satyr and Percy's best friend.
-He appears in The Lightning Thief, The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Son of Neptune, The House of Hades, The Blood of Olympus and The Burning Maze.

 He has curly reddish-brown hair and fur, acne, and a wispy goatee.
 His horns grow larger as the series progresses, and he must take increasingly careful measures to hide them and his goat legs while posing as a human.
-In The Lightning Thief, Chiron states that Grover is small even for his age: He is twenty-eight then, but because satyrs mature half the speed of humans, he is considered a teenager.
-Grover is quite sensitive and attached to nature.
-Like all satyrs, he can sense emotions and sense monsters and demigods.
+When he first appears, he is introduced as walking with crutches, which Percy eventually learns are to hide his goat-like trot.
+Also, he has a taste for enchiladas.
 As the series progresses, his concern for his friends and the pursuit of his goals leads him to take on leadership roles and become more confident.
 Unlike his demigod friends, Grover is not an orthodox fighter.
 Instead, he uses reed pipes or a cudgel.
-In The Battle of the Labyrinth, Grover begins a relationship with the dryad Juniper.
-In The Burning Maze, he aids Meg and Apollo on their quest after being summoned by Meg.
+In The Battle of the Labyrinth, Grover is bestowed a part of Pan's essence by the Lord of the Wild himself Pan.
+Grover also begins a relationship with the dryad Juniper.

 In The Lightning Thief, he gets a "searcher's license" after delivering Percy safely, allowing him to search for the lost god Pan.
 When Polyphemus captures him in The Sea of Monsters, he activates an empathy link, a psychic bond with Percy created a year before that allows telepathic communication across great distances.
 He uses this to guide Percy to his rescue.
 At the end of The Last Olympian, he is named a Lord of the Wild and given a seat on the satyrs' ruling council, the Council of Cloven Elders.

+In The Heroes of Olympus series, Grover mainly appears as one of Camp Half-Blood's satyr allies reporting on Gaea's rising and participating in negotiations with the Romans to get Reyna to help transport the Athena Parthenos statue across the world.

+In The Dark Prophecy, Meg McCaffrey summons Grover after getting a prophecy stating that she and Apollo will need a satyr guide.
+In The Burning Maze, Grover guides the two through the Labyrinth and, alongside the other nature spirits, aids in their fight against Medea and Caligula.
+After the death of Medea and Helios fading from existence, ending the California wildfires that he was causing, Grover returns to Camp Half-Blood.

+In The Chalice of the Gods, taking place between The Heroes of Olympus and The Trials of Apollo, Grover volunteers to join Percy's quests to get recommendation letters from the gods so that he can get into New Rome University.
+Grover uses his nature spirit connections to help search for Ganymede's chalice of immortality and then to help Percy sneak into Mount Olympus to return it to Ganymede in the midst of Zeus' brunch for his mother Rhea.

 In the films, he is portrayed by Brandon T. Jackson and Bjorn Yearwood as young Grover in the second film.
 In the musical, he is portrayed by George Salazar.
-Aryan Simhadri will play Grover in the TV series.
+Aryan Simhadri portrays Grover in the TV series.